 While it may be tempting to avoid all that and just pay cash, you can legally compensate your nanny relatively easily by using the payroll service of your choice.

-(Our favorite nanny and household payroll and tax service is HomePay because they handle all of the paperwork and actual filing for you.
+(Our favorite nanny and household payroll and tax services are Poppins Payroll and HomePay because they handle all of the paperwork and actual filing for you.
 They also have awesome customer support that will ~hypothetically~ answer your endless stream of questions around the clock.)